dreamcatcher-tech/network/ideas/Interpulse/DOS/Top Level State Tree in Apps.md

 This is the json state of the chain.

 ### `network`
 The recursion point.
-This is an array, in chain order, of all the network elements of this chain.
+This is an array, in channelId order, of all the network elements of this chain.
-eg: `[{ path, type, state, network, actions, isLoading`
+eg: `[{ path, type, state, network, actions, isLoading}]`

 ### `actions`
 Object of functions that the current chain can execute.
 Has schemas attached so that a crude UI can be provided.